jklust/gamdpy/README.md

 ## Roskilde University Molecular Dynamics Python Package

 ## NOTE:
-This is the developers version of the rumdpy package, which implements molecular dynamics on GPU's in Python, relying heavely on the numba package which does JIT (Just-In-Time) compilation both to CPU and GPU (cuda).
+This is the developers version of the rumdpy package, not for generaæ consumption just yet.
+Rumdpy implements molecular dynamics on GPU's in Python, relying heavely on the numba package which does JIT (Just-In-Time) compilation both to CPU and GPU (cuda).

 ## Overall structure of the package: